AmirHashmi017/YouTube-Video-Q-A-Assistant-RAG/README.md

 # YouTube Video Q&A Assistant

-A GenAI-powered tool to ask questions about any YouTube video transcript.
+A GenAI-powered tool to ask questions about any YouTube video.
 Built using **LangChain**, **Google Generative AI** and **Streamlit**, , this app converts video transcripts into searchable embeddings and answers your questions in natural language.

 ## 🔹 Features